zermpinos/zermpinos.github.io/README.md

 About-Me
 --------
 Motivated engineer with a background in automotive engineering & energy, actively expanding my knowledge in cybersecurity and digital forensics.
 Optimizing and maintaining systems (L1 & L2) @ bioMDx Intelligence & SafeBlood.
-Skilled in troubleshooting, data analysis, and CRM configuration.
+Skilled in troubleshooting, automating the boring stuff, and CRM configuration.

 Experience
 ----------